agarioch/rpsls/README.md

 ```
 AS A Player
-WHEN I click a gesture from tthe game logic
+WHEN I click a gesture from the game logic
 THEN a round is played against the computer
 AND the gesture the computer picks is not the same as mine
 AND I see a message telling me who won (the player or the computer)